 Attackers must execute five steps for a ransomware attack to be successful:

-Most ransomware attacks begin by using social engineering to trick users into opening an attachment or viewing a malicious link in their web browser.
+Most ransomware attacks begin by using social engineering to trick users into opening an attachment or following a malicious link in their web browser.
 This allows attackers to install malware onto a system and take control.

-Attackers will either identify and encrypt certain file types or deny access to the entire system.
+Once they have system access, attackers will either identify and encrypt certain file types or deny access to the entire system.